HOME

 So what's wrong?
 How about stop sending money and food to Africa altogether?

 In 1950 there were 1.5 Africans for every American.
 Now there are 2.7 Africans for every American.
-Americans have to donate almost twice as much to keep Africans from starving.
-And despite declining population growth rates for the rest of the world, by 2050 there will be 1,937,368,460 Africans or 4.6 Africans for every American (population estimate for 2050: 419 million).
+So what is the result of all those years of "helping" Africa?
+Americans today have to donate almost twice as much to keep Africans from starving.
+And despite declining population growth rates for the rest of the world, by 2050 there will be 1,937,368,460 Africans versus 419 million Americans (3).
 Hey, everybody, do the math.
 If we keep helping, by 2050 there will be 70 million Africans dying every year and the world will be blaming us for not doing enough.
-But the more we help, the more Africans there will be.
+The more we help, the more Africans there will be, the more suffering there will be, the more we will be blamed for it.

 The best strategy is to do nothing.
 Take a public relations hit for a few years until a few hundred million Africans die off and eventually there will be just enough food produced locally to feed the local populations without any help from the colonial or imperial powers at all, thank you.